That moment is closer than you imagine.

 What if you could eliminate that fear completely?

-The Revolution Happening On Your Phone
+The Revolution That Happens On Your Phone

-Mobile apps are redefining what it means to “learn music.”
+Mobile apps are redefining what it means to learn music.

 Is total freedom to learn without judgment, without pressure, without limits.